 - Capital One® Savor® Cash Rewards Credit Card – $300 bonus after you spend $3,000 on purchases within the first three months of account opening.

-- Capital One® Quicksilver® Cash Rewards Credit Card – $150 bonus after you spend $500 on purchases within the first three months of account opening
+- Capital One® Quicksilver® Cash Rewards Credit Card – a one-time $200 cash bonus after you spend $500 on purchases within the first three months of account opening

 How often should you redeem your cash back?

 Deciding when to redeem your cash back is mostly a personal choice, though some issuers do have set minimum redemption amounts.
 It’s also possible with some issuers to set up reccuring redemptions; that way you know you’re putting the cash back you earn to good use.
 Sometimes, though, it may make sense to let your cash back balance grow and use it as a kind of savings account.

 When it comes to determining which if the best cash-back credit cards is right for you, you’ll have to consider your spending habits.
 The best overall cash-back credit card is the Citi® Double Cash Card, which earns 2% cash back (1% when you buy, plus 1% when as you pay) with no annual fee.

 But that particular card doesn’t come with a welcome bonus.
 So if you’re looking to earn a welcome offer right off the bat, you’d be better off choosing a card like the Wells Fargo Propel card or Chase Freedom.
 With those cards, you’ll earn an intro bonus after meeting minimum spending requirements and have the opportunity to earn bonus rewards on purchases in applicable bonus categories, too.

 For a list of the top cash-back credit cards, check out our detailed rundown of the best cash-back cards available right now.

 If you don’t want to hassle with award charts, available award seats and award nights, blackout dates, and all of the other rules associated with earning miles and points, earning cash back may be the way to go.